projector22/lourie-basic-framework/README.md

 # Lourie Basic Framework

 This project will function as a basic framework and template for future webapps.
+All versions refer to the release version on [Lourie Registration System](https://gitlab.com/projector22/lourie-registration-system), for which they were developed.

 ## NOTE